Norway fjords

 Sognefjord vs Geirangerfjord

-The right fjord depends on the route spine.
+The right fjord depends on how the trip moves.

 Start with how the traveler gets in, how much time they have, and which facts must be checked before booking.